Insights Compliance

 - Do I still need to file an ESR notification or report in the UAE?

 - Not for current years.
-For financial years starting on or after 1 January 2023, the Economic Substance Regulations no longer apply, so there is no notification and no report to file for those periods.
+For any financial year ending after 31 December 2022, the Economic Substance Regulations no longer apply, so there is no notification and no report to file for those periods.
 The obligations only ever attached to the financial years the regime covered — broadly FY2019 through FY2022.
 If your business carried on a Relevant Activity in any of those years, you should confirm the correct filings were made and accepted.
 The live issue today is historical: unfiled or incorrect submissions for the years the regime applied, not any new filing for 2023 onward.

 - What counted as a Relevant Activity for ESR purposes?